SAP/spartacus-docs/_pages/dev/accessibility/best-practices/keyboard-accessibility.md

 There is not a lot in CSS that can break accessibility.
 However, you should be careful about the following CSS properties:

 - **order:** The `order` property changes the visual order of elements, even though the DOM order stays the same.
 The DOM order is used in keyboarding, so if you change the order using the `order` property, the tabbing order that is seen by the user will not correct.
 - **display/opacity:** If an element has a `display: none` property, it is excluded from tabbing.
-However, elements with an `opacity: 0` property can still be accessed with the keyboard (there are other properties that do not exclude elements from being accessible).
+However, elements with an `opacity: 0` property can still be accessed with the keyboard.
+There are other properties that do not exclude elements from being accessible.
+For more information, see [Writing CSS with Accessibility in Mind](https://medium.com/@matuzo/writing-css-with-accessibility-in-mind-8514a0007939#81ec).
 - **outline:** If you change the `outline` property, it may break accessibility in Spartacus, because the default visual focus in Spartacus depends on the `outline` property.